What Happens To Property Owned Before Marriage In Divorce?

 If you do not, your ex-spouse can claim those assets years after your divorce.

-We offer a choice of consent order services starting from just £399 including VAT for a fixed-fee clean break consent order.
+We offer a choice of consent order services starting from just £499 including VAT for a fixed-fee clean break consent order.

-This service is ideal for those that want to obtain a clean break consent order by filing it themselves with the courts.
+This service is ideal for those who want to obtain a clean break consent order by filing it themselves with the courts.
 Our qualified divorce solicitors will draft your agreed financial settlement ready for you to file.

 Was this article helpful?